• Skip to primary navigation

 • Love This Recipe?
 You May Also Enjoy

-• Pumpkin Protein Muffins
+• Pumpkin Protein Muffins Recipe

-Why You’ll Love This Protein Muffin Recipe
+Why You’ll Love These High Protein Pumpkin Muffins

 Ingredient shot to make these oat flour pumpkin muffins.
 This includes: oat flour, cinnamon, salt, baking soda, vanilla whey protein powder, plain greek yogurt, pure maple syrup, pumpkin puree, and eggs.